The Distinctly Competent District Councillor

 Sobre este áudio

-All over the world, people sleep blissfully in cosiest of beds: Traumbett beds, made in Hamburg.
-They've successfully cornered the market everywhere except Sweden, which is why the new owner, Konrad Kaltenbacher Jr, is desperate to expand there.
+All over the world, people sleep blissfully in Traumbett beds.
+Marvellous feats of German engineering, and made in Hamburg, they’ve successfully cornered the market everywhere – except Sweden, which is why Traumbett’s owner Konrad Kaltenbacher Jr, is desperate to expand there, and has his sights set firmly on Stockholm.

-Seeing an opportunity to attract 800 new jobs back to her small, decaying town of Halstaholm, new district councillor Julia Bäck jumps right into spearheading a persuasive campaign with an unprecedented charm offensive to win the contract over Stockholm.
-A roundabout is hastily renamed in honor of Angela Merkel and adorned with black, red, and gold flowers; a German school is quickly established under the leadership of three elderly pensioners; and the town swimming pool is rapidly transformed into a beerhouse – it had been empty for years anyway!
+But Julia Bäck, district councillor on the small, decaying Swedish town of Halstaholm, has plans of her own.
+Seeing an opportunity to attract 800 new jobs, Julia jumps into spearheading a persuasive campaign to win the contract over Stockholm.
+A roundabout is hastily renamed in honour of Angela Merkel and adorned with black, red and gold flowers; a German school is quickly established under the leadership of three elderly pensioners and a ten-year-old boy; and the town swimming pool is rapidly transformed into a beerhouse – it had been empty for years anyway!

 ©2026 Jonas Jonasson (P)2026 HarperCollins PublishersResumo da Crítica